basmilius/packages/packages/worker/README.md

 ---

-# `@basmilius/utils`
+# `@basmilius/worker`

-Various utilities that are commonly used throughout personal Vue-related projects.
+Various utilities that are commonly used throughout personal Cloudflare Worker-related projects.

 ## ⭐️ Prerequisites

-- Bun >= 1.2.11
+- Bun >= 1.3.0
 - Node >= 23

 ## 🚀 Getting started

 1. Run `bun install` in the root of the project.
-2. Run `bun --cwd packages/utils build` to build the project.
+2. Run `bun --cwd packages/worker build` to build the project.